GMA Network Center: The Complex

 The GMA Network complex has a total area of 17,184 sqm (including the 4,053 sqm Studio Annex) located in EDSA corner Timog Avenue, Barangay South Triangle, Diliman, Quezon City.
-The complex is the main headquarters and the main radio and television production hub of the network.
+The complex is the main headquarters and the main radio and television production hub of the company.
 It contains several buildings, including the GMA Network Center and GMA Network Studio Annex.

-The network has held office in the complex beginning in 1957 with its television broadcasts started in 1961, having moved from the Calvo Building along Escolta in Binondo, Manila.
-At that building, the network, then known as Loreto F. de Hemedes, Inc., later renamed Republic Broadcasting System, had its first studios and corporate offices since its inception in 1950.
+The company has held office in the complex beginning in 1957 with its television broadcasts started in 1961, having moved from the Calvo Building along Escolta in Binondo, Manila.
+At that building, the company, then known as Loreto F. de Hemedes, Inc., later renamed Republic Broadcasting System, had its first studios and corporate offices since its inception in 1950.

-The complex contains five studios and various production hubs for its production arms, GMA Integrated News, GMA Public Affairs and GMA Entertainment Group.
+The complex contains five studios and various production hubs for its production arms, GMA News, GMA Public Affairs and GMA Entertainment Group.
 It also houses radio studios for Super Radyo DZBB 594 kHz and Barangay LS 97.1, as well as recording studios for GMA Music.
 A convenience store, canteen, and ATM are also available serving the employees working in the complex.

 The buildings between the Network Center and Studio Annex contains several studios and production offices, as well as the GMA Kapuso Center, where the GMA Kapuso Foundation, the GMA Action Center, and the office of the public service show, Kapwa Ko Mahal Ko.
 One of the buildings here served as the studios and offices of Barangay LS 97.1 and Super Radyo DZBB before moving to the Studio Annex.
 In 2023, the building was demolished and is currently being used as a parking lot.

 On the Network Center's front, a sculpture called "Beyond Broadcasting" was built and designed by the artist, Eduardo Castrillo.

-Displayed inside the ground floor, a picture gallery dubbed as "Kapuso Photo Wall" featuring the network's artists and news personalities was unveiled on February 7, 2025, in commemoration of the network's 75th anniversary.
+Displayed inside the ground floor, a picture gallery dubbed as "Kapuso Photo Wall" featuring the company's artists and news personalities was unveiled on February 7, 2025, in commemoration of its 75th anniversary.